josephmjoy/robotics/java_robotutils/impnotes.md

 - Since YAML support is not built-into Java and we don't want to bring in 3rd party library dependencies, we write our own parser for a subset of YAML, which is easy to do.
-- Add two classes: ConfigurationReader and StringmapHelper.
+- Add two classes: ConfigurationHelper and StringmapHelper.
 These classes are independent of each other.
 Their common currency is a Map<String, String>, which is also what the StructuredMessageMapper deals with.